 Schedule in relaxation time

 Ripal says: Making regular time to relax is also very important, so schedule it into your day.
 Good ways to relax include breathing exercises or simply doing something you enjoy, such as reading, listening to music, or meeting friends.
+Some people who enjoy games like blackjack and poker may find playing them on an online casino relaxing, and many sites offer welcome bonuses for new players signing up to the site (if you’re wondering “how do bonuses work?”, then this Infolific article might be able to help you out).
 Finally, look after your body by eating and drinking healthily and sleeping well and talk to family, friends and colleagues so they understand and can help you when you need it.

 Why is exercise important as part of combating tiredness?

 Ripal says: Inactivity due to pain and/or stiffness can cause you to become unfit and your muscles to become weak.
 When your muscles are weak it takes more effort to use your joints when you do move and this can leave you feeling tired.
 Exercise is therefore very important as it improves and maintains your fitness and muscle strength and thus reduces tiredness caused by inactivity.
 Exercise is also very important in managing stress, low mood and sleep disturbance, all of which can occur in people with long-term conditions, such as arthritis, and can cause tiredness.

 What kind of exercise is best?

 Ripal says: Unfit and weak muscles are vulnerable and it is advisable that you talk to a physiotherapist about an individually tailored stretching and strengthening programme that you can work on safely.
 In addition, general graded exercise to build up your fitness is recommended.
 This does not have to be anything fancy; just going for a brisk walk can be enough.
 Graded exercise means starting slowly before gradually increasing the amount of exercise over time.
 Generally, the best way to start is little and often.